 Metric system is a decimalized measurement system created in 1790 during the French revolution for the purpose of creating a

 measurement system for everybody.
-The base length unit was metre (definition was replaced later in 1983), the volume unit was
+The base length unit was the metre (the definition was replaced later in 1983), the volume unit was

 prototypes were kept by French government until 1875.
-In 1875, Metre Convention (Treaty of the Metre) has been signed by the
+In 1875, Metre Convention (Treaty of the Metre) was signed by the

 17 countries for the purpose of administering the maintenance and the development of metric standards globally.

 Three international organizations were born.
-They are General Conference on Weights and Measures (decison making organization,
+They are the General Conference on Weights and Measures (decision making organization,

-meets in every 4-6 years to discuss the new developments on metric system), International Committee for Weights and Measures
+meets every 4-6 years to discuss the new developments in the Metric system), International Committee for Weights and Measures